maciejg-git/litewind-alpine-documentation/components/notify.md

 ### Showing new notifications

 To show new notification simply dispatch `show-notify` anywhere in your application.
 The text and all additional options of the notification is set in the data of the dispatched event.
+For the properties that are not included in the event data the defaults of the container are used.

 ```javascript
 $dispatch(